Your Sleep Phenotype and What It Means

 - Artist Henri de Toulouse-Lautrec

 If neither night owl or lark describes you, then you’re actually quite normal, so no worries!
-It’s thought that only around 20% to 40% of people fall in either extreme night owl or lark categories.
+Only around 20% to 40% of people fall into true night owl or lark categories.
 The majority of people fall in the middle, or have slight preferences for late or early schedules.

-In terms of trying to change sleep habits, we can’t quite change genetics but there are things people can do to normalize or improve sleep hygiene for better health.
+In terms of trying to change sleep habits, we can’t quite change our chronotype (i.e., our genetics), but there are things people can do to normalize their sleep schedules for better health and well-being, according to circadian scientist Jade Wu, PhD of the Duke University School of Medicine.

-For example, if you are a night owl that struggles to wake up early, you can start sleeping earlier by ensuring your bedroom is free of distractions, avoiding evening caffeine, keeping lights and electronics to a minimum in the evening, and sticking to consistent sleep and wake times even on the weekends.
+If you are a night owl that struggles to wake up early, you can start sleeping earlier by ensuring your bedroom is free of distractions, avoiding evening caffeine, keeping lights and electronics to a minimum in the evening (or dimming screens, setting them to “night shift mode”), and sticking to consistent wake times even on the weekends.
+A dose of bright morning light right after getting up will also help your brain to wake up and start the body’s machinery – don’t stare directly into the sun, as this will hurt your eyes, but you should face the sun (or a light box).

-Or if you are an early bird that yawns through the evening shift, you could try gradually shifting your sleep and wake times forward, use light blocking shades, and take naps if needed to ensure you are getting enough rest.
+Or if you are an early bird that yawns through the evening shift, you could try gradually shifting your sleep and wake times forward, turn on bright lights in the evening when you need to be alert, and take naps if needed to ensure you are getting enough rest.

-A recent Salk Institute study identified the master gene responsible for sleep and wake cycles, the Lhx1 gene, and other recent studies have also identified genetic links to sleep habits.
-These discoveries could open the possibility of solving sleep problems and adjusting rhythms, which could be interesting in the future.
+A recent Salk Institute study identified a master gene responsible for sleep and wake cycles, the Lhx1 gene, that raises the possibility of “resetting” sleep cycles for shift workers or those with jetlag.
+Discoveries like this one could open the possibility of solving sleep problems and adjusting rhythms, which could be interesting in the future.

 Share: Do you find the personality traits for you sleep phenotype accurate?
 Anything surprise you?